oskar1233/texts/AngularHttpTest/AngularHttpTest.md

 ## `HttpModule`

 Now our test is failing because of `Error: no provider for Http!`.
-Let's provide `HttpModule` in our suite's configuration.
+Let's import `HttpModule` in our suite's configuration.

 ```typescript
 TestBed.configureTestingModule({